 Controllers with processors and modular back planes that allow plug in point modules as an integral part of the controller.

-I/O point expander boards, plugged directly into the main controller board to expand the point capacity of the controller.
+I/O point expander boards plugged directly into the main controller board to expand the point capacity of the controller.

 I/O point expansion devices connected to the main controller board via wiring and as such may be remote from the controller but within the same room and that communicate via a sub LAN protocol.
 These arrangements to be considered standalone shall have a sub LAN that is dedicated to that controller and include no other controller devices (AACs or ASCs).
 All wiring to interconnect the I/O expander board shall be:

-Contained in the control panel enclosure;
+[Contained in the control panel enclosure.]
+[Run in conduit.]

-Or run in conduit.
 Wiring shall only be accessible at the terminations.

 The following configurations are considered unacceptable with reference to a controller’s standalone functionality: